polkadot-fellows/RFCs/text/0031-corejam.md

 (The number of prerequisites of a Work Package is limited to at most one.
 However, we cannot trivially control the number of dependents in the same way, nor would we necessarily wish to since it would open up a griefing vector for misbehaving Work Package Builders who interrupt a sequence by introducing their own Work Packages with a prerequisite which is within another's sequence.)

-Work Items are a pair of service and payload, where the `service` identifies a pairing of code and state known as a *Service* and `payload` is a block of data which, through the aforementioned code, mutates said state in some presumably useful way.
+Work Items are a pair where the first item, `service`, itself identifies a pairing of code and state known as a *Service*; and the second item, `payload`, is a block of data which, through the aforementioned code, mutates said state in some presumably useful way.

 A Service has certain similarities to an object in a decentralized object-oriented execution environment (or, indeed, a smart contract), with the main difference being a more exotic computation architecture available to it.
 Similar to smart contracts, a Service's state is stored on-chain and transitioned only using on-chain logic.
 Also similar to a smart contract, resources used by a Service are strictly and deterministically constrained (using dynamic metering).
-Finally, Servicees, like smart contracts, are able to hold funds and call into each other synchronously.
+Finally, Services, like smart contracts, are able to hold funds and call into each other synchronously.

 However, unlike for smart contracts, the on-chain transition logic of a Service (known as the *Accumulate* function) cannot directly be interacted with by actors external to the consensus environment.
 Concretely, they cannot be transacted with.
 Aside from the aforementioned inter-service calling, all input data (and state progression) must come as the result of a Work Item.
 A Work Item is a blob of data meant for a particular Service and crafted by some source external to consensus.
 It may be thought of as akin to a transaction.
-The Work Item is first processed *in-core*, which is to say on one of many secure and isolated virtual decentralized processors, yielding a distillate known as a Work Result.
-It is this Work Result which is collated together with others of the same service and Accumulated into the Service.
+The Work Item is first processed *in-core*, which is to say on one of many secure and isolated virtual decentralized processors, yielding a distillate known as a *Work Result*.
+It is this Work Result which is collated together with others of the same service and Accumulated into the Service on-chain.

 In short, a Service may be considered as a kind of smart contract albeit one whose transaction data is first preprocessed with cheap decentralized compute power.